swiftlang/swift-org-website/documentation/articles/static-linux-getting-started.md

 platforms such as macOS or iOS, but Swift is also supported on other platforms, including Linux and Windows.

-Building for Linux is especially interesting because historically Linux programs written in Swift needed to ensure that a copy of the Swift runtime --- and all of its dependencies --- was installed on the target system.
+Building for Linux is especially interesting because, historically, Linux programs written in Swift needed to ensure that a copy of the Swift runtime---and all of its dependencies---was installed on the target system.
 Additionally, a program built for a particular distribution, or even a particular major version of a particular distribution, would not necessarily run on any other distribution or